kizu/kizu.ru/src/posts/2013-12-05-new-stylus-features/index.en.md

 As you can see from this example, the syntax is similar to the objects in JavaScript: the key could be either an indent or a string, and anything could go into value, even nested hashes.
 An important part: while you can use ordinary blocks with or without curly braces in Stylus, they are mandatory for hashes, while the trailing commas are not[^codestyle].

 [^codestyle]: And as with all other optional syntax features of Stylus, you should use a consistent code style in your stylesheets.
-Otherwise your code would be messy as hell
+Otherwise your code would be messy as hell. <!-- span="3" offset="5" -->

 Then, after you defined a hash, you could add new properties to it or redefine old ones using dots or square brackets: